Trial Balance Reports

 This includes staying on top of your accounting at all times so that you know every dollar coming in and going out.

-So take a few minutes at the end of each accounting period to set up a trial balance and give yourself peace of mind.
+So take a few minutes at the end of an accounting period to set up a trial balance and give yourself peace of mind.
 That way you won’t have to worry about any nasty surprises when your financial reports are prepared.